NoemPHP/state-machine/docs/README.md

 * **Entry & Exit events** - Attach arbitrary subscribers to state changes.
 * **Region & State context** - Store data relevant to the current application state.
 Data can be scoped for an individual state - or shared with the entire region
 * **State inheritance** - Since regions can be nested, each region can request specific data to be passed down from the parent region.
+* **Middleware** - Before creating the final machine, your can augment your definitions with reusable middlewares

 ## Installation